d3x0r/STFRPhysics/LightSpeedSim.md

 There are places I use an expression like $CC$ which is the same as $C*C$ or $C^2$.
 Variables used in the math expressions are a single letter, unless they have a subscript.
 One reason might be that it's fewer characters, but more often it's harder to see superscript in inline equations.

+## Disclaimer

+This is a non-Lorentz Transform(augmented? extended?), and at times I will attempt to regress/address the Lorentz Transform(LT), this is a more general solution, and there is an intersection with the domain of LT.

+If you're expectation is that this will be exactly the same, it's not.
+However, time in the future (after now), and positive relative velocities works out to be the same as Lorentz Transform (also with a small fraction of the speed of siganl propagation).

 ## Differences in Terminology

 The end result requires different terms to describe than were previously established with the Lortenz Transform and General or Special Relativity.

  - Time contraction : This is the reciprocal of 'Time dilation', and refers to how much a moving clock slows down; how much less time ticks per real-tick.
 Given that observers are able to observe their own velocity, they can also adjust their clock appropriately knowing that this happens.
  - Length Expansion : there is an asymmetry in the observed shape of a moving body.
 Before passing an observer the length of the body appears to be extended/expanded.
 The length of the body is effectively lengthened; for example, if the back of a ship is 1 light second behind an observer on the ship, then at a high velocity, the back of the ship would appear (from LT only) N light-seconds long, and the light will take N seconds to get to you(on a non-contracted clock), and be the speed of light.
 N will be a value greater than 1.
+The length expansion is often further dilated by Light Aberration, which makes a very distant back of thte ship still seem to be where it always was in perspective.

 ## The Math

-This is a non-Lorentz Transform(augmented? extended?), and at times I will attempt to regress/address the Lorentz Transform(LT), this is a more general solution, and there is an intersection with the domain of LT.

-This is generally based on using light's frame as the reference frame; in one sense, it's the frame of absolute motion, so it isn't a rest frame; but, when a light event is emitted it can be modeled as a point source, which at any point in time T has a probability of being at some equidistance from that point; and the origin of that point is relative to the space-medium transporting the light, but essentially exists in a rest frame(that is to address that distant galaxies 'moving away from us at the speed of light' are themselves in a space that isn't moving away from their photon emissions; that and gravitational displacements of space can cause the space to not be where it should otherwise be; [more on this here](math/TheNotBang.md)).
+This model is generally built using light's frame as the reference frame; in one sense, it's the frame of absolute motion, so it isn't a rest frame; but, when a light event is emitted it can be modeled as a point source, which at any point in time T has a probability of being at some equidistance from a stationary point; and the location of that point is relative to the space-medium transporting the light, but essentially exists in a rest frame(that is to address that distant galaxies 'moving away from us at the speed of light' are themselves in a space that isn't moving away from their photon emissions; that and gravitational displacements of space can cause the space to not be where it should otherwise be; [more on this here](math/TheNotBang.md)).
 The network of all light events that have been emitted, with their specific time and location, is really the framework from which all observations are calculated; since the only constant is that light travels at a certain speed from a point to any observer.

 The math starts with an equation that has minimal degrees of freedom; later, a more general approach that moves two spaces relative to each other is given later.
 It is essentially 1D, but has a perpendicular component that doesn't fully define a 2D plane, so is sort of 1.5D.
 The perpendicular distance from a line is a dimension outside of the body with a velocity.